 (Disclosure: Some of the links below may be affiliate links)

-So, let’s review Finpension 3a in detail.
+So, we will review Finpension 3a in detail.

 Finpension 3a is a pension foundation managed by finpension AG.
 Finpension 3a is related to the third pillar offer.
-But finpension has managed other kinds of pension assets, such as vested benefits with their valuepension offering, since 2017.
+But finpension has managed other kinds of pension assets, such as vested benefits, with their valuepension offering since 2017.

 There are two ways to access the third pillar account:

-- A web application, available on all browsers.
+- A web application on all browsers.

 I greatly appreciate the fact that they have a web application as well.
+Most platforms only have mobile applications these days.

 If you want more information, I interviewed finpension’s CEO.